Snap to lines, edges, and extension lines

 Switch offSnap to end points if you are working in 3D.

 - Run a command that requires you to pick points.

-For example, start creating a plate(1) part that represents a flat structure
+For example, start creating a beam, a plate(1) part that represents a flat structure

 (1) In some contexts, for example in analysis, the term plate object may be used to refer to plates.

 (2) Plate is mainly used as a connection piece or as a floor plate.